lh2/htmltools/README.md

 - htmltotext: removes all tags from an HTML document leaving only the text nodes
 - htmlremove: removes elements matching a selector from an HTML document
-- htmlunwrap: removes elements matching a selector from an HTML document and replacing them with their child nodes
+- htmlunwrap: removes elements matching a selector from an HTML document and replaces them with their child nodes
 - htmlselect: prints all elements matching a selector from an HTML document
+- htmlindentheadings: indents (shifts) all h1-h7 elements by some level

 You can find more info on how to use these tools in their [scdoc](https://git.sr.ht/~sircmpwn/scdoc) documents found in their respective